Penguins trade Alex Galchenyuk, Calen Addison, first choice for Wild for Jason Zucker - Mash Viral

 “I don’t know the answer,” he said.
 “We have liked Zucker for a long time, probably two or three years.
 What this is doing now, over time, is that we have Guentzel and Zucker as 1-2 punch on the left, so this is not just about now.
 It’s about continuing with what I see as our window here (to compete for a Stanley Cup) that is still open for this year and a few more.
 I would say, probably, yes. “

-This is not a typical “rental” acquisition that is made as often as the NHL trade deadline approaches, as Zucker has a $ 5.5 million salary limit on a contract that runs through the 2022-23 season.
+This is not a typical “rent” acquisition that is made as often as the NHL trade deadline approaches.
+Zucker has a salary limit of $ 5.5 million on a contract that runs through the 2022-23 season.

 “We like that part,” Rutherford said.
 “The fact that he is in the prime of his career and that we will keep him locked up for another three years.”

-Zucker’s contract contains an amended no-trade clause with which he can submit a no-trade list of 10 teams.
+Zucker’s contract contains an adapted no-trade clause that allows him to submit a list of 10 teams in which he cannot participate.

-Galchenyuk, ironically, came over from Arizona in an exchange that Kessel approved after he excluded the one Rutherford broke off with Minnesota.
+Ironically, Galchenyuk came over from Arizona in a trade where Kessel was okay after excluding Rutherford from working with Minnesota.

 He was a big disappointment, with only five goals and 12 assists in 45 games.
 He played his way out of the top six and ended his time with the Penguins on the fourth line.